Alan Lascelles

-Sir Alan Frederick "Tommy" Lascelles, (/'læsəls/ LASS-əlss; 11 April 1887 – 10 August 1981) was a British courtier and civil servant who held several positions in the first half of the twentieth century, culminating in his position as Private Secretary to both George VI and Elizabeth II.
+Sir Alan Frederick "Tommy" Lascelles (/'læsəls/ LASS-əlss; 11 April 1887 – 10 August 1981) was a British courtier and civil servant who was Private Secretary to George VI and Elizabeth II from 1943 to 1953.
 In 1950, he wrote the Lascelles Principles in a letter to the editor of The Times, using the pen-name "Senex".

 Early life and education

-Lascelles was born on 11 April 1887 in the village of Sutton Waldron in Dorset, England, the sixth and youngest child and only surviving son of Commander Frederick Canning Lascelles and Frederica Maria Liddell, and the grandson of Henry Lascelles, 4th Earl of Harewood.
+Alan Frederick Lascelles was born on 11 April 1887 in the village of Sutton Waldron in Dorset, England, the sixth and youngest child and only surviving son of Commander Frederick Canning Lascelles and Frederica Maria Liddell, and the grandson of Henry Lascelles, 4th Earl of Harewood.
 He was thus a cousin of Henry Lascelles, 6th Earl of Harewood, who married Mary, Princess Royal, sister of his employers, Edward VIII and George VI.
 His mother was the daughter of Sir Adolphus Liddell, son of Thomas Liddell, 1st Baron Ravensworth.

-After attending Marlborough College, he studied classics at Trinity College, Oxford graduating with a second-class degree in 1908.
+After attending Marlborough College, he studied classics at Trinity College, Oxford, graduating with a second-class degree in 1908.
 In the First World War, Lascelles served in France with the Bedfordshire Yeomanry, where he rose to the rank of captain and was awarded the Military Cross, after which he became aide-de-camp to his brother-in-law Lord Lloyd, the Governor of Bombay from 1919 to 1920.